Security at qub

 Each destination is whitelisted; an unexpected destination indicates a tampered build and is caught by SRI on deploy artefacts.

-The embed iframe is loaded same-origin from qub.social and reaches the same set of destinations as the main client: sealed CBOR is fetched directly from Arweave gateways, and the reveal-time round signature is fetched from api.drand.sh and drand.cloudflare.com.
+The embed iframe is loaded same-origin from qub.social and reaches the same destination set as the main client: wrapped CBOR is fetched directly from storage gateways and unwrapped in-browser using the wrapper key K from the embed's URL fragment, and the reveal-time round signature is fetched from drand.
+The embed iframe's CSP pins connect-src to exactly api.drand.sh and drand.cloudflare.com for drand traffic; the main SPA uses a broader fallback set (currently four endpoints — drand.cloudflare.com, api.drand.sh, api2.drand.sh, api3.drand.sh — configured in config/drand-endpoints.json) so a single endpoint outage does not break reveal.
 The iframe's CSP forbids any other origin, so a compromised payload cannot exfiltrate data to a third-party host.

 5. Server-Side Infrastructure